brendanashworth/flatfile/README.md

 ```javascript
 flatfile.db(filename, function(err, data))
 ```
 This is a very simple, asynchronous function for initiating the database.
 After reading the file and parsing to an object, it will return the object via the callback data paramater.
-If an error occurs while reading the file, it will be passed to the callback and *null* will be returned as data.
+If the file does not exist, an empty object will be returned, allowing you to save it to a new file with `.save()`.

 **Warning**: the `data` object that is passed from this function is not an exact copy from the file, but can be treated as such.
 The data object is given an extra value: `save`. `save` is a function that can be called when the database should be saved.